TheFrogPad/getting-started-java/README.md

 # Overview

-The [wercker getting started with Java sample](https://github.com/wercker/getting-started-java) has been updated in this fork to use the OWSAP dependency-check tool as a step in the `security-scan` pipeline.
-There is also an option to use the gradle plugin based on the updates to the orginal `build.gradle` file in the `build` pipeline.
+The [wercker getting started with Java sample](https://github.com/wercker/getting-started-java) has been updated in this forked copy to [use the OWSAP dependency-check tool](https://www.owasp.org/index.php/OWASP_Dependency_Check) as a step in the `security-scan` pipeline.

-The wercker application for this fork has a workflow that triggers the `security-scan` pipeline after the `build` pipeline completes.
+There is also an option to use the OWASP supplied gradle plugin based on the updates made to the orginal `build.gradle` file in the `build` pipeline.

-Also, the GitHub status is updated by wercker such that each commit will indicate the result of the pipelines.
+The wercker application for this fork has a wercker workflow that triggers the `security-scan` pipeline after the `build` pipeline completes.
+In addition, the GitHub status is updated by wercker such that each commit will indicate the result of the pipelines.

-## HTTPS Proxy for wercker CLI
+## HTTPS Proxy for dependency-check with wercker CLI

 When building locally with the wercker CLI, a proxy server and proxy port can be specified in the environment file: